Bryan Castrillón

-Bryan David Castrillón Gómez (born 30 March 1999) is a Colombian footballer who plays as a winger for Argentine club Unión de Santa Fe, on loan from Categoría Primera A club Independiente Medellín.
+Bryan David Castrillón Gómez (born 30 March 1999) is a Colombian footballer who plays as a winger for Categoría Primera A club Atlético Junior.

 Club career

 Early years

 Castrillón grew up in the El Limonar 2 neighborhood of San Antonio de Prado in Medellín.
 At the age of seven, he joined Envigado.

 Independiente Medellín

 Castrillón played his way up through Independiente Medellín's youth sector and made his debut for the first team in the Categoría Primera A on 23 September 2019 against Independiente Santa Fe.
 Castrillón quickly became a regular starter and became the main revelation of the team.
 After playing 15 games in his debut season, he signing a new deal with Independiente until the end of 2022 in December 2018.
 In his second season, he made a total of 25 appearances for Independiente.

 Loan spells

 To add more minutes and return to the club more mature, Castrillón went on loan for a year without purchase option to Atlético Bucaramanga in January 2020.
 In his three first games, Castrillón was noted for three assist.
 However, the club decided not to trigger the buying option.

 On 4 January 2021 it was confirmed, that Castrillón would play for Deportivo Pereira on loan for the 2021 season.
 He made his debut on 21 January 2021 against Alianza Petrolera, where he also scored for Pereira.
 After a very good season, it was confirmed in October 2021, that he would return to Independiente Medellín at the end of the year.